lisaro82/Disaster-Response/README.md

     - news
     - social

-This feature is one of the most balanced one in the dataset.
+This feature is one of the most balanced in the dataset.
 It has the following distribution:

 [genreDistribution01]: https://github.com/lisaro82/___Disaster-Response/blob/master/screenShots/Disaster_Response_Project_02_01.png "Disaster Response Project Genre distribution 01"
 ![alt text][genreDistribution01]